lertrel/vagrant/README.md

 ### 2. Multi-servers Template

-A builing block for creating multi-servers platform using Vagrant
+A builing block for creating multi-servers platform using Vagrant.
+This approach is different from a single Vagrantfile approach suggested in Vagrant website, but rather using a provided main Vagrantfile to load number of separated sub Vagrantfile(s)

 Please follow these steps
 1. Make sure of having Virtualbox installed